5 Tips for Choosing Books for Montessori Toddlers by Simone Davies of Jacaranda Tree Montessori

 Even though the child is young, my favourite books use descriptive words, accurate language and avoid baby talk.
 Children under 3 also enjoy books with a nice rhythm and rhyme.
 Hairy Maclary from Donaldson’s Dairy has great realistic pictures and a beautiful rhyme - one book that the children will ask to read again and again.

 I am sure I do not have to tell you that your child will want to read the same books over and over again.
 So it is extra fun when the books have lots of details in the illustrations and you can find new discoveries to discuss each time you read it.

-A great example is the book by Dutch author/illustrator Charlotte Dematons called The Yellow Balloon.
-Again without any words, the pictures are so full of details that adult and child alike love to pore over this book to find new things, as well as look for the yellow balloon on each page.
+A great example is a book by Dutch author/illustrator Charlotte Dematons called The Yellow Balloon.
+Again without any words, the pictures are so full of details that adults and children alike love to pore over this book to find new things, as well as look for the yellow balloon on each page.